-Join your fellow Friends of Levitt Convening attendees and experience one of Los Angeles’ renowned cultural institutions: The Broad, GRAMMY Museum, or The Museum of Contemporary Art (MOCA).
-Hosted by the Levitt Foundation, these museum experiences are self-guided, allowing you to explore at your own pace.
+Join your fellow Friends of Levitt Convening attendees and experience one of Los Angeles’ renowned cultural institutions: The Broad or GRAMMY Museum.
+Hosted by the Levitt Family Foundation, these museum experiences are self-guided, allowing you to explore at your own pace.

 When registering for the Friends of Levitt Convening, please select one museum to experience on Friday afternoon.
-Shuttles will be provided to take you to and from the GRAMMY Museum.
-The Broad and MOCA are both located a short walk from the Omni Hotel.
-Information about your museum tickets will be provided at a later date.
+A shuttle will be provided to take you to and from the GRAMMY Museum.
+The Broad is located a short walk from the Omni Hotel.

 See below for museum descriptions.
 For questions, please contact convening@levitt.org.